filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 {{<label min_miner_size>}}
 ## Minimum Miner Size

+In order to secure Storage Power Consensus, the system defines a minimum miner size required to participate in consensus.

+Specifically, miners must have either at least `MIN_MINER_SIZE_STOR` of active power (i.e. storage power currently used in storage deals) or `MIN_MINER_SIZE_PERC` of the network's active storage power to participate in leader election.

+Miners smaller than this cannot mine blocks and earn block rewards in the network.
+However, **it is important to note that such miners can still have their power faulted and be penalized accordingly**.
+In that sense, miners smaller than the minimum size cannot generate blocks but nonetheless help secure consensus.

+Accordingly, to bootstrap the network, the genesis block must include miners taking part in valid storage deals along with appropriate committed storage.

+The `MIN_MINER_SIZE_PERC` condition will not be used in a network with more than `MIN_MINER_SIZE_STOR/MIN_MINER_SIZE_PERC` of active power.
+It is nonetheless defined to ensure liveness in small networks (e.g. close to genesis or after large power drops).
+Simply, a single miner can maintain network liveness for networks with less than `MIN_MINER_SIZE_STOR/MIN_MINER_SIZE_PERC` of active storage.

 {{% notice placeholder %}}
 The below values are currently placeholders.
 {{% /notice %}}

-In order to secure Storage Power Consensus, the system defines a minimum miner size required to participate in consensus.

-Specifically, miners must have either at least 100TB of active power (i.e. storage power currently used in storage deals) or 1/3 of the network's active storage power to participate in SPC.
-Miners smaller than this cannot mine blocks and earn block rewards.
-Put another way, this means that network liveness requires at least 3 active miners (running storage deals) or 300TB of active power.

-Accordingly, to bootstrap the network, the genesis block must include 3 valid storage deals made between the genesis miners(along with appropriate committed storage).
+We currently set:
+- `MIN_MINER_SIZE_STOR = 1 << 40 Bytes` (100 TiB)
+- `MIN_MINER_SIZE_PERC = .33`